ken0361/Group_Project/Portfolio/System Design.md

 #### 2. Query and Reserve books
 In this page, the users can search and reserve books via MQTT communicating with the desktop.
 The topic for sending query request is “WEB_query ", and " response_to_WEB " is the topic for acquiring detailed information.

-By clicking the “Query” button, the user can search book with either the book name or the author name.
-At the same time, web application sends the JSON message to the desktop via MQTT and receives the certain book relative information.
+By clicking the “Query” button, the user can search a book with either the book name or the author name.
+At the same time, web application sends the JSON message to the desktop via MQTT and receives certain book relative information.
 The received message is parsed and displayed on the web page for the users.
-Then the user can click the “Booking” button to submit the message to the desktop for making reservation or fresh the website to resend another query.
+Then the user can click the “Booking” button to submit the message to the desktop for making the reservation or fresh the website to resend another query.

 <img src="./images/web4.jpg" width = "400" height = "300" align=center />
 <img src="./images/web5.jpg" width = "250" height = "300" align=center />
 <img src="./images/web6.jpg" width = "400" height = "300" align=center />

 #### 3. Notifications
-If a user make some reservations and go to this page, they can check their reservation lists.
-Moreover, if the reserved book is changed the status from 'Borrowed' to 'Available'(that means when the book return to the library), then the web receive the JSON message from M5stack and send a notification to the user.
-The table displays “Query_ID”, “Book name”, “Book status”, and notification for each booking order.
+If a user makes some reservations and goes to this page, they can check their reservation lists.
+Moreover, if the reserved book is changed the status from 'Borrowed' to 'Available' (that means when the book return to the library), then the web receive the JSON message from M5stack and send a notification to the user.
+The table displays "Query_ID", "Book name", "Book status", and notification for each booking order.

 <img src="./images/web7.jpg" width = "400" height = "300" align=center />

 ## User stories
 ### Desktop
-Desktop allow the administers to manage the status of books and update the details when the book status is changed.
+The desktop allows the administers to manage the status of books and update the details when the book status is changed.
 Following are the example of user stories:

-When An administrator received a reserved book request, he can find the location and status of a certain books and pass the information to the librarian.
-Once the status of a borrowed and returned book are changed, they can update information so that the status can be shown to librarian and students.
+When An administrator received a reserved book request, he can find the location and status of a certain book and pass the information to the librarian.
+Once the status of a borrowed and returned book is changed, they can update the information so that the status can be shown to librarian and students.

 ### M5stack